xeaone/element/README.md

 #### Options
 - `origin`
 - `hash: Boolean` Hash url mode.
 The default is `false`.
+- `contain: Boolean` Sets the click listener for hrefs to the j-view element if `true`.
+Defaults to `false` which is window.
 - `base: String` Sets the base for all urls the order of append is Origin + Base + Root.
 - `routes: Array` Should contain route objects.
 	- `route: Object`